About Me

 I love homeopathy.
 There’s simply nothing else like it.
 It gives you control over you and your family’s health and well-being, it’s fast and effective with no nasty side effects, and just makes perfect sense.
 But like many people working in alternative healthcare, it took me a while to find my way to homeopathy.

-My grandfather was a Harley Street doctor and radiologist, and I grew up being given antipyretics for fevers, antibiotics for ear infections – the whole standard conventional medical repertoire.
-In my teens I suffered from meningitis and was plagued by excruciating headaches for years thereafter.
+My grandfather was a Harley Street doctor and radiologist, and I grew up being given antipyretics for fevers, antibiotics for ear infections – the standard conventional medical repertoire.
+In my teens I had meningitis and was plagued by excruciating headaches for many years thereafter.
 Reliant on strong painkillers, I began looking around for alternatives and tried many different approaches.

 In my twenties, I began studying alternative medicine, including phytotherapy, iris diagnosis, traditional Chinese medicine, acupuncture, reiki and different bodywork modalities such as classical massage, shiatsu, Feldenkreis and reflexology.
 We were also taught homeopathy, a cohesive approach to medicine that was first formulated by a German doctor called Samuel Hahnemann.
 It was mind-blowing to discover the existence of a holistic system of medicine with a proper philosophy behind it that is safe, effective and long-lasting.
 I can truly say that I have become a much healthier and happier person as a result of homeopathy.